 \subsection{\safellava Dataset}

 We begin by analyzing the extent of biometric privacy leakage in the original LLaVA datasets used for pretraining and instruction tuning.
-The LLaVA training relies on two main datasets: (1) the LAION-CC-SBU-558k dataset for caption-based pretraining, and (2) the LLaVA-v1.5-mix665k dataset for instruction tuning, which integrates samples from COCO~\cite{COCO}, GQA~\cite{GQA}, OCR-VQA~\cite{OCR-VQA}, TextVQA~\cite{TextVQA}, and VisualGenome~\cite{VisualGenome}.
+The LLaVA training relies on two main datasets: (1) the LAION-CC-SBU-558k dataset for caption-based pretraining, and (2) the LLaVA-v1.5-mix665k dataset for instruction tuning, which integrates samples from COCO~\citep{COCO}, GQA~\citep{GQA}, OCR-VQA~\citep{OCR-VQA}, TextVQA~\citep{TextVQA}, and VisualGenome~\citep{VisualGenome}.
 As summarized in Table~\ref{tab:leakage-stats}, both datasets contain substantial references to sensitive biometric attributes - across captions, questions, and answers.
 We use GPT as illustrated in Figure~\ref{fig:llava_pipeline} to automatically identify such content and quantify the leakage.
 This widespread presence of biometric content results in two critical forms of leakage, implicit leakage from captions and explicit leakage from instruction-tuning datasets.
 Consequently, systematically identifying and removing biometric content from training data is a necessary step toward building privacy-preserving MLLMs.
 To mitigate these risks, we introduce the \safellava dataset - a privacy-enhanced version of LLaVA- where all explicit and implicit biometric references are systematically removed.
 Safe-LLaVA applies consistent cleaning strategies across both datasets, targeting five primary biometric categories.